Q’s TOP FIVE from the lot:

 Our not-so-little Q, after months of begging us (and the priests in the parish we used to go to in the north of Cebu), finally said his first confession two months after he turned 8 years old.
 We were already back home and were attending mass one Wednesday afternoon when he finally did it.
 When the mass was over, DaddyO and I got into a conversation with some people we knew and we didn’t notice Q disappear.
 Apparently, he approached the priest who officiated the mass and asked if the priest could hear his confession.
 He happily reported back to us that the priest agreed.
 Trusting that we have taught him the catechism he needed at this age which hopefully prepared him for this sacrament, we gave him our approval.
 It was a very special day for us but more so for Q.

-It was fascinating, amusing, heartwarming and beautiful to watch him (they didn’t go in a confessional anymore.
-The priest just had Q sit with him in one of the pews) willingly and happily talk to the priest and confess his sins.
-My eyes were a little tearful watching all this play out.
+It was fascinating, amusing, heartwarming and beautiful to watch him willingly and happily talk to the priest and confess his sins (they didn’t go in a confessional anymore.
+The priest just had Q sit with him in one of the pews).
+I got a little teary-eyed watching all this play out.
 So much faith in one so young.
-Knowing in his heart that despite all the wrongs that he has done in his young life, Jesus Christ, represented by the kind priest, has great mercy and love for him.
+Knowing in his heart that despite all the “wrongs” that he has done in his young life, Jesus Christ, represented by the kind priest, has great mercy and love for him.
 When he had finished praying and saying his penance, he came running back to us, happy and beaming. ❤

 Two months after his first confession, Q had his First Holy Communion with his fellow homeschoolers.